Board of Education Members

 Gabriela Mafi, Ed.D.

-Dr. Gabriela Mafi is in her seventh year as Superintendent of Garden Grove Unified School District, a high-performing, diverse, urban California district serving nearly 43,000 students.
+Dr. Gabriela Mafi is completing her 10th year as Superintendent of Garden Grove Unified School District, a high-performing, diverse, urban California district serving nearly 40,500 students.
 Prior to being appointed Superintendent, Dr. Mafi served the district as Assistant Superintendent of Secondary Education, Director of 7-12 Instruction and Principal.
-She also serves as Adjunct Faculty at University of Southern California, where she earned her doctorate and previously served as Executive Director of the Ed.D.
+She also serves as Adjunct Faculty at University of Southern California, where she earned her doctorate in 2002 and previously served as Executive Director of the Ed.D.
 Program.
 Prior to joining GGUSD, Dr. Mafi held administrative positions as an assistant principal, district coordinator, and curriculum writer as well as a teacher at various levels.

 The fifth of six children, Gabriela grew up in challenging circumstances in South Los Angeles.
 As a first-generation college student, Dr. Mafi is passionate about addressing issues of equity and access and has worked tirelessly on issues such as increasing the district's a-g rate, which has doubled under her leadership, and widening access to AP coursework.
-She personally mentors high-poverty students and has been instrumental in establishing wide-spread district college mentoring programs.
-She and her husband, Eugene, a high school teacher, are parents of three children: two adults and a medically fragile infant.
+She personally mentors high-poverty students from grades 6th-12th and has been instrumental in establishing wide-spread district college mentoring programs.
+She and her husband, Eugene, a high school teacher, are parents of three children; two are adults and their third child is a first grade student who has Trisomy 18/Edwards Syndrome.